Hassan Sunny: Sponsorship and media

-Following Hassan's performances at the 2026 FIFA World Cup qualifiers, allowing China's national football team to qualify for the next round of the qualifiers, Hassan went viral on numerous Chinese social media platforms, with his Nasi Padang stall being visited by numerous Chinese fans and tourists in a show of support.
+Although Singapore lost to Thailand 1-3 at the last match in 2026 FIFA World Cup qualifiers second round, but by Hassan's performances by saving lots of goals in this match and this result leaded to China not finish behind Thailand on goal difference and qualify for the third round, he went viral on numerous Chinese social media platforms, with his Nasi Padang stall being visited by numerous Chinese fans and tourists in a show of support.
 Numerous monetary donations were also made to the stall by Chinese fans.
 Singapore President Tharman Shanmugaratnam also praised Hassan for his performance and recognition on social media.

 Following a scam attempt involving the QR code at his Nasi Padang stall, in a social media post, Hassan asked his fans to stop sending money via that QR code.
 Hassan said he would be donating the money already sent to charity, as it did not belong to him; he stated that he was "doing his part for the community".

 In June 2024, Hassan flew to Shanghai at the invitation of real estate firm CapitaLand, where he and his family were mobbed by Chinese football fans.
 Hassan made unscheduled appearances at three CapitaLand malls in Shanghai and also visited the children's football club HiKicker Youth FC.
+While being interviewed by China News Agency in Shanghai, Hassan revealed that he is of at least one-eighth Chinese ethnicity.

 In May 2025, Hassan flew to United States where he was invited by e-commerce platform Shoplazza to promote the Seattle-based United Sports FC for their youth development including free clinics, charity events, and mentorship sessions designed to inspire the next generation.

 Personal life

 According to an interview, Hassan started playing football competitively when he was 11, captaining his school, May Primary School.
 He later went on to represent the Braddell Secondary School football team.
 Hassan started playing football as a midfielder, only switching to playing as a goalkeeper due to an asthma attack he suffered when he was 12.
 He also quipped that his happiest football memory was that, back in 1999, he scored the winning goal from the halfway line in a game that ended 2–1.
 Hassan has stated that his favorite goalkeepers are Manuel Neuer and Joe Hart.

-Hassan owns two Nasi Padang stalls, both named Dapur Hassan, in Tampines, Singapore; he opened his first stall with his family in October 2021.
-On 22 August 2023, he opened his second stall at Tampines.

-In July 2024, after Chinese football fans donated funds to his stall in appreciation for his performance against Thailand, he donated $10,000 to the Muhammadiyah Welfare Home, a children’s shelter in Singapore, helping fund its 2024 CharityFest.

-In February 2025, he launched his own minimalist apparel line, Has & Co., debuting the brand at the FOMO Weekend Market in Singapore.
+Hassan owns two Nasi Padang stalls.
+He opened a stall in October 2021.
+On 22 August 2023, he opened his second stall.
+In July 2024, he donated $10,000 to the Muhammadiyah Welfare Home, a children’s shelter in Singapore, helping fund its 2024 CharityFest.According to interviews with China News Agency, Hassan revealed that he is of at least one-eighth Chinese ethnicity, "My father's grandpa... my great-grandpa is Chinese."
+In February 2025, he launched his own minimalist apparel line, Has & Co., debuting at the FOMO Weekend Market.